5K resolution: Display interface and graphics card support

 In order to fully utilize a display with a 5K resolution, the source and display both require support for advanced connection interfaces, since traditional interfaces such as VGA or DVI don't provide adequate bandwidth for 5K resolutions at acceptable framerates.
 The earliest interface to support at 30 Hz or above was DisplayPort, using the HBR2 transmission speed introduced in version 1.2.
 This could support at 30 Hz with 30 bit/px color depth.
-HBR2 was first implemented in the AMD Radeon HD 6850 and 6870 in October 2010.
-NVIDIA introduced HBR2 support on their products with the Kepler family of GPUs, starting with the GeForce GTX 680 in March 2012.
+HBR2 was first implemented in AMD's Radeon HD 6850 and 6870 in October 2010.
+Nvidia introduced HBR2 support on their products with the Kepler family of GPUs, starting with the GeForce GTX 680 in March 2012.

 HDMI gained similar capability in version 2.0, which increased the maximum allowed transmission speed to 600 MHz TMDS (18 Gbit/s).
-The NVIDIA GeForce GTX 980, launched in late 2014, was the first graphics card to implement this capability, which was sufficient for at 30 Hz with 30 bit/px color depth.
+The Nvidia GeForce GTX 980, launched in late 2014, was the first graphics card to implement this capability, which was sufficient for at 30 Hz with 30 bit/px color depth.

-The NVIDIA GeForce GTX 1080 launched in mid 2016 and was the first graphics card to introduce support for the HBR3 transmission speed defined in version 1.3 of the DisplayPort standard, allowing it to support at 60 Hz with 24 bit/px color depth.
+The Nvidia GeForce GTX 1080 launched in mid 2016 and was the first graphics card to introduce support for the HBR3 transmission speed defined in version 1.3 of the DisplayPort standard, allowing it to support at 60 Hz with 24 bit/px color depth.
 It was followed shortly by the AMD Radeon RX 480, which introduced support for HBR3 and 600 MHz HDMI transmission on the AMD side.

 Although 5K 60 Hz over a single cable was only made possible in 2016 with the launch of the GeForce 1000 series and Radeon RX 400 series, monitors which predate version 1.3 of the DisplayPort standard such as the Dell UltraSharp UP2715K offer the ability to run at 5K 60 Hz by using two HBR2 DisplayPort connections concurrently in a specialized picture-by-picture mode.
 The Apple Retina 5K iMac released in 2014 used a custom internal interface with 8 lanes of DisplayPort at HBR2 speed (a standard DP connection is 4 lanes) to drive its display panel at 60 Hz.

+Rendering at 5K also demands considerably more graphics performance than lower resolutions.
+One technique for displaying lower-resolution content on such monitors without corresponding graphics hardware is on-device upscaling.
+Introduced by LG in 2026 on its UltraGear evo GM9 and GX9 gaming monitors, it uses a built-in processor to reconstruct the input signal toward the panel's native resolution, allowing a computer to render at a reduced resolution for higher frame rates than native 5K rendering would permit.